 OKRs – The Bridge between Strategy and Achievement of Goals:

-We are sure that you have read a lot about the importance of Strategy and the discipline of Execution.
-As the below, Jim Collins quote indicates — one without the other is meaningless.
+If you’ve arrived at the topic of OKRs– or, Objectives and Key Results– we’re sure that you have read a lot about the importance of strategy and the discipline of execution.
+As the below Jim Collins quote indicates — one without the other is meaningless.

 Building a visionary company requires one percent vision and 99 percent alignment.

 OKRs help teams and companies execute their strategic goals using a well-defined operational framework.
 OKRs are actively used by the technology titans revolutionizing our 21st-century world – Apple, Google, Amazon, Microsoft, Netflix, Twitter, and Spotify, as well as countless start-ups and innovative companies.

 However beautiful the strategy, you should occasionally look at the results.